antofuller/configaformers/experiments/README.md

 Loss values for every single token, for every config, will be released to support a thorough analysis of how various model architectures learn.

-The two figures below are from the baseline/default model architecture with dim_model=768, and 12 transformer layers.
+The two figures below are from the baseline/default model architecture with dim_model=768, and 12 transformer layers (128M non-embedding params).

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/baseline_position.PNG">